Design System Token Fundamentals & Naming Conventions

 Cross-Domain Token Mapping & Workflow

 Architect the pipeline that synchronizes token definitions across Figma, JSON/YAML config, and CSS custom properties, ensuring single-source-of-truth integrity.
-Utilize Style Dictionary or Theo for multi-platform token compilation.
-These tools parse abstract token definitions and generate platform-specific artifacts (CSS variables, iOS .swift, Android .xml, React Native .js) without manual translation.
+Style Dictionary is the most widely adopted tool for multi-platform token compilation.
+It parses abstract token definitions and generates platform-specific artifacts (CSS variables, iOS .swift, Android .xml, React Native .js) without manual translation.

 Map visual properties to CSS variables with explicit fallback chains to guarantee graceful degradation in legacy environments.
-Integrate Elevation & Shadow Tokens and Motion & Animation Tokens into automated build pipelines.
+Integrate Elevation & Shadow Tokens into automated build pipelines.
 Complex composite values (e.g., box-shadow or cubic-bezier curves) must be decomposed into atomic primitives during compilation to maintain cross-platform parity.

 Implement CI validation to reject malformed token syntax before deployment.
-Schema validation (JSON Schema or AJV) should enforce type constraints, naming conventions, and dependency resolution.
+JSON Schema validation should enforce type constraints, naming conventions, and dependency resolution.
 Any token failing validation must block the merge request, preventing runtime inconsistencies from reaching production.

 Implementation Boundaries & CSS Architecture